On the last track, we discussed the Five Points to consider when thinking

 On the next track, we will discuss several five strategies for dealing

-with ADD children in the classroom.
+with ADHD children in the classroom.
 Those five strategies are 1.
 Thinking

 and 5.
 Experimental Thinking.